-The most significant changes in the Medical Center's financial position during 2012 were a net increase in cash of \$1,096,000 and an increase in other current assets of \$1,609,000 for amounts receivables under the Medicaid Section 1115(a) demonstration program for Uncompensated Care and Delivery System

-Reform Incentive Payments.
-Accrued liabilities increased by \$696,000 for intergovernmental transfer payments (IGTs) to support the Medicaid Section 1115(a) demonstration program and \$600,000 for IGTs to support the private uncompensated care program under the Medicaid Section 1115(a) demonstration program.
+The most significant changes in the Medical Center's financial position during 2012 were a net increase in cash of \$1,096,000 and an increase in other current assets of \$1,609,000 for amounts receivable under the Medicare Section 1115(a) demonstration program for Uncompensated Care and Delivery System Reform Incentive Payments.
+Accrued expenses increased by \$696,000 for IGTs to support the Medicaid Section 1115(a) demonstration program and \$600,000 for IGTs to support the private UPL program.